jsuchanek/photo_date_prediction_ads/README.md

 Trained on Clemson's Palmetto Cluster.
 Tutorial to train model to come soon if requested.

-Todo: retrain the ResNet50 model and make sure it runs to completion, train a new model that has potential to do better, and make a user friendly interface for the Library Depot users.
+Todo: retrain the ResNet50 model and make sure it runs to completion, evaluate the model and make visuals to show its performance, train a new model that has potential to do better, and make a user friendly interface for the Library Depot users.